God and Man at Yale Divinity

 The point is that this significantly increased the amount of time I had to devote to my application.
 So, if you’re a recent college graduate applying to Yale Divinity School, the application process may be much easier for you.

 There are a few other less time-intensive requirements, such as actually filling in the application and submitting a resume.
-The personal statement and writing the essay (if applicable) constitutes the bulk of the effort.
+The personal statement and writing the essay (if applicable) constitute the bulk of the effort.

 You must also secure three letters of recommendation.
 As always, getting these as early as possible is best.
 You never know when someone is going to fall through on you.
 Fortunately, I had excellent recommenders, and the process went quite smoothly.

-Acceptance
+My Acceptance Experience

 Yale released admission decisions for all applicants at the same time.
 On March 15th, Yale Divinity posted my fate on my application page.
 I found out I was accepted by logging into my account that day.
 A few hours after posting the results, the admissions office sent out an email.